fehlhabers/teashaped.dev/_posts/2022-06-03-new-github-based-homepage.md

 I didn't want to put too much effort in creating a site, but at the same time create something that mirrors who I am.
 I work a lot with teams, cloud architecture and backend functionality, but have never really had the urge to do any advanced frontend work.

+What I **do**, however, is to focus on comprehensive documentation that is close to the code.
+Writing short, meaningful README:s with Mermaid or PlantUml for example.

+### Enter Jekyll & GitHub Pages

 When I discovered [Jekyll](https://github.com/jekyll/jekyll) and that it can be hosted right out of GitHub, this fit me quite perfectly!
+It allows me to write my homepage in Markdown and to have all the resources visible to me right in my repo!
+I push my changes, and GitHub actions kick in to publish the changes. :raised_hands:

+### Page is publicly available

-The repo for this page is public, so check it out [here](https://github.com/fehlhabers/fehlhaberconsulting.se)
+The repo for this page is public, so check it out [here](https://github.com/fehlhabers/teashaped.dev) :point_left:

+### Git on the go!

 Writing posts on my mobile also works nice!
-For example, this particular part of the post was done using [mGit](https://github.com/maks/MGit) &  [markor](https://github.com/gsantner/markor) for Android.
-Can take a picture of me in the sun and add it right in markor!
+For example, this particular part of the post was done using [MGit](https://github.com/maks/MGit) &  [markor](https://github.com/gsantner/markor) for Android.
+The cover picture of me in the sun was added to the post in markor, although it probably needs some automation to be smooth. :robot:

-After having tried this out a bit, I'm ready to add some more about what I do and get the rest of the page up to date!